tamil4511/remainder-application/README.md

 Categorize your memories by selecting from a fixed set of predefined options.
 This feature helps you easily manage and filter memories based on different aspects of your life.

-### 3. Fixed Categories

-Categorize your memories by selecting from a fixed set of predefined options.
-This feature helps you easily manage and filter memories based on different aspects of your life.

 #### Available Categories:

 - Sports